 If the parties cannot reach an agreement with regard to credit card debt, a judge may be required to decide how to “equitably distribute” those debts, either by splitting them 50/50 or by allocating a percentage to be paid by each party.

 If you are going through a divorce, you most likely will be dealing with credit card debt issues as well as other financial issues.
 It is important to consult with a knowledgeable matrimonial attorney.
 At Edens Law Group, we have experienced matrimonial lawyers who are ready to help protect you and secure your financial well- being throughout the divorce process.
-To schedule a free one hour strategy session, call EDENS LAW GROUP at 908 879 9499 or visit our website at www.edenslaw.com.
+To schedule a case evaluation, call EDENS LAW GROUP at 908 879 9499 or visit our website at www.edenslaw.com.